mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_01_Monitor & Autoscale.md

 1. Click **Add**

 1. Click **Save**.

+    **Note**:   If you receive an error "Microsoft.insights not registered" (Add button grayed out) go to your Subscription blade and under Resource Providers register "Microsoft.insights" and wait a few minutes for registration then retry.
+If it does not register, continue at Task 2.

 **Congratulations**!
 You've now successfully created your first scale setting to autoscale your web app based on CPU usage.